Skip to Main Content

 Fully Licensed

-MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) certified operators with all required permits and insurance for commercial aerial filming in South Korea.
+Our MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) certified operators hold every permit and the insurance you need to film from the air in South Korea.

 02.